Cultivation Difficulty: Difficult

 Temperature: Colonizing / Fruiting – 70-80 / 50-60

 Strain Origin: N. America; Europe

-Description: Morchella, the true morels, is a genus of edible mushrooms closely related to anatomically simpler cup fungi.
+Description: Liquid Culture.
+Morchella, the true morels, is a genus of edible mushrooms closely related to anatomically simpler cup fungi.
 These distinctive mushrooms appear honeycomb-like in that the upper portion is composed of a network of ridges with pits between them.
 The habitats where these mushrooms are found include young poplar (aspen) forests and ash woods for the black morels.
 These are a more difficult mushroom to produce and require outdoor beds for any degree of success.